tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 ![User satisfaction rating](/assets/images/Satisfaction.png){.image .is-centered}

 **Heuristic Evaluation Limitations**: Western-trained evaluators identified critical usability issues aligned with non-target population needs.
 However, many issues overlooked for target users, such as cultural familiarity and expectations for assistance, led to significant gaps.
-Our **research recommends localized heuristic evaluations for culturally diverse user groups**​.

 # Business Impact

-- Simplified interface to reduce cognitive load and reliance on unfamiliar tech.

-- Recommendations for foundational user research to ensure design alignment with cultural norms.
+- **Established Need for Foundational Research**: Demonstrated that early foundational research is essential to bridge the "Knowledge Gap" between users' existing knowledge and required task knowledge, improving intuitive interaction with complex kiosk systems.

+- **Localized Heuristics for Cultural Relevance**: Emphasized the value of culturally tailored heuristics, helping align product design with local expectations and improving evaluation accuracy.

+- **Reduced Participant Bias in Usability Testing**: Adapted usability testing protocols to mitigate participant bias, leading to more honest, actionable feedback from users, which informed product adjustments for improved user satisfaction and engagement.

-- Insights led to the development of an innovation product testing methodology, which contributed to protected intellectual property for IBM.
+- **Patent Achievement**: Insights led to the development of an innovation product testing methodology, which contributed to protected intellectual property for IBM.
 [US20180189802 A1](https://www.taogunyoku.com/assets/pubs/System,%20Method%20and%20Computer%20Program%20Product%20For%20Sensory%20Simulation%20During%20Product%20Testing.pdf)

-- Co-authored a chapter with colleagues, contributing to the field with research insights and advancing industry knowledge on user experience in healthcare technology.
+- **Research Influence**: Co-authored a chapter with colleagues, contributing to the field with research insights and advancing industry knowledge on user experience in healthcare technology.
 This publication underscored the importance of cultural context and usability in designing impactful solutions for emerging markets.
 [Palmer, J.M., Ogunyoku, T.A., and Hammond, C.R., 2018](https://www.taylorfrancis.com/chapters/edit/10.1201/b22191-11/intuitive-interaction-industry-user-research-jesyka-palmer)